Thursday, May 3, 2007

 Paper is now comparable to American quality paper goods and the books published here are now indistinguishable from any others.
 Israeli fabric and textiles used to be crude; now clothes sold here are made in poorer countries, the same globalizing trend as anywhere else in the world.
 There is a distinction in the religious items sold here between "Israeli made" and not, meaning coming from China.

 Food is plentiful and bottled soda and water is everywhere.
 I happened upon a juice stand at a street market and realized how they had virtually disappeared and now it was a novelty.
 I didn't see Assis at all, but one of my daughter's Israeli-American friends reports that older, poor people still use it.
-Meat restaurants abound and hotel fare skews towards meat meals, rather a nuisance since I now eat mostly vegetarian.
+Meat restaurants abound and hotel fare skews [good pun!]towards meat, rather a nuisance since I now eat mostly vegetarian.

 Disposables are so ubiquitous here that they litter the landscape, just as they do the world over.
 I have been happy to see large recycling cages in city neighborhoods with holes for dropping in plastic bottles.
 They have a slot on the side for plastic bags.
 Another clever innovation here is the dual flush toilet.
 Typically they have a double flush handle, a smaller one nestled into a larger.
 Not hard to figure out this system.
 It is so smart.
 Don't you love it when a great idea seems sooooooooooooo obvious once someone else thinks of it?

-Israel is a perfect example of how increased standard of living consumes more resources per capita.
+Israel is a perfect example of how increased standards of living consumes more resources per capita.
 Since resources are finite, sustainability is going to be ever more compelling.

 Are students different 35 years later?
 The answer is yes.
 They are incredibly much more sophisticated than we were, and these kids were 2 years younger, on a gap year.